What Should Parents Look for in a Good Pre-Primary School?

 - Emotional and social growth

 Parents looking for a top CBSE school in Kompally or a top IB school in Kompally Hyderabad should ensure the curriculum supports development - not pressure.
+Compare our CBSE early-years pathway with the IB early-years pathway before you decide.

 3. Safe, Warm, and Nurturing Environment